The U.K. government, struggling with a disappointing economic strategy, deserves some sympathy. It also needs to show some patience.

 Under the government’s plan, the debt ratio will peak at less than 80 percent of GDP, still relatively low.
-Because Britain still has a currency of its own, and a central bank that can act as lender of last resort, a gentler form of fiscal tightening would have been feasible.
+Because Britain still has a currency of its own, and a that can act as lender of last resort, a gentler form of fiscal tightening would have been feasible.
 Wouldn’t that have alarmed the markets?
 It’s impossible to be certain -- but such a policy might actually have been more credible than the present one, because it wouldn’t have generated so much voter displeasure.

 Second, the government exaggerated the benefits of showing fiscal backbone.
 If Britain had been facing national bankruptcy, Osborne might have been right to say budget tightening would lead to short-term growth.
 But it wasn’t, so his claim was overstated, and now he takes the blame for a sluggish economy.

 In hindsight, it was a mistake to make such a virtue of fiscal rigidity.
 The worsening economy was a foreseeable turn of events.
 Adjusting to it has become harder because the government has nailed itself to its budget framework.
 To markets and voters alike, abandoning the plan now would look like surrender.

 Fortunately, as last week’s statement made clear, the policy framework allows a bit more flexibility than the government first implied.
 Osborne, for example, now says he will stretch out the period of austerity rather than try to balance the budget by 2015, as originally planned.